tocheskey/KikCam/README.md

 **Note**: There is a small bug where the app will throw an error upon logging in for the first time.
 To fix this, simply click on the "Next" button again at login.

-There is another version of the app that allows you to manually activate the spoofing by clicking on your username; by default it sends as gallery images.
+There is another version of the app that allows you to manually activate the spoofing by clicking on your username (**settings icon > Your Account > Kik Username**); by default it sends as gallery images.
 This way, you can go back and forth between the two.
 This version is also available under [releases](https://github.com/synecx/KikCam/releases) and you can check out the source in the [feat/switch-camera-gallery](https://github.com/synecx/KikCam/tree/feat/switch-camera-gallery) branch.

 ## Want to build your own version?